pooja-cyber/multiple-apigee-proxy-deployments/README.md

 The pom should do the following:
-1) Configure the Target Server or any other configurations
+1) Configure the Target Servers or/and any other configurations
 2) Update the proxy config to include the deployment suffix
 3) Deploy to Apigee